Miss Caffeina

 Miss Caffeina are a pop group from Spain who have released a number of singles since 2007.
 They have also released four albums since 2010.
 In 2019, their latest album reached number-one in Spanish charts.

 Background

 Formed in Spain in 2006, their style ranges from pop, rock, indie, and Spanish styled music.

 Career

 Their debut album, Imposibilidad Del Fenómeno, was released in 2010.

 In 2019, they released the album, Oh Long Johnson.
 The inspiration for the album title came from the Oh Long Johnson viral cat video.
 The reasoning was that it served as a reminder on how people concentrate on absurd things while the important things pass by.
 The album was a hit.
-It stayed in the Spanish charts for a total of ten weeks, peaking at #1 in March, 2019.
+It stayed in the Spanish charts for a total of ten weeks, peaking at #1 in March 2019.

+Miss Caffeina competed in Benidorm Fest 2024, the Spanish selection for the Eurovision Song Contest 2024, with the song "Bla bla bla".
+They came fourth in their semi-final on 30 January 2024, qualifying for the final, where they finished last.

+In 2024 they composed "Cuando acabe el verano" as the official theme song of the Vuelta a España, a professional cycling race.
+They performed the song live after the final stage on September 8th.